1. Who we are and what this policy is about.

 We maintain strict procedures and standards and takes all reasonable care to prevent unauthorised access to, and modification and disclosure of, your Personal Information.

 We will protect any Credit Related Information we hold against misuse or loss.
-If we no longer needs the Personal Information, we will take steps to either destroy the information or de-identify it.
+If we no longer need the Personal Information, we will take steps to either destroy the information or de-identify it.

 9. Direct marketing